Nick Fury: Ultimate Marvel

 Nick Fury in the alternate-universe imprint Ultimate Marvel.

-In the Ultimate Marvel Universe, General Nick Fury is African American born in Huntsville, Alabama, with his look and personality closely tailored after actor Samuel L. Jackson who eventually went on to play the live-action adaptation of Nick Fury within the Marvel Cinematic Universe.
+An alternate universe version of Nick Fury appears in the Ultimate Marvel universe.
+This version is African American, was born in Huntsville, Alabama, and is a veteran of World War II and the Kosovo War.
+His appearance and personality are modeled on actor Samuel L. Jackson, who went on to play the live-action adaptation of Fury in the Marvel Cinematic Universe.